 The Board has considered the recommendation within the Corporate Governance Code that Non-Executive Directors stand for annual election after serving a period of nine years.
-By exception, we allow annual election for a Director beyond the nine-year period to enable us to retain skills for further short periods should we, as a small Society requiring Directors to be drawn from our 'constituency', be unable to readily identify an available candidate in regard to a particular skill set.
+By exception, to retain skills for an additional short period should we, as a small Society require do allow annual election for a Director beyond the nine-year period to ensure we are able to appoint a replacement candidate in regard to a particular skill set.
 Where a Director who has served nine years is appointed Chair, the election period reverts to three years to provide stability.